 A 2018 study on the topic gives us some actual numbers in terms of awareness and penetration: for those citizens who live in areas with a local SCS, only 11% are aware of being part of a government pilot.1

 Trivium researchers visited several cities where point pilots are being implemented, and found similar anecdotal evidence of this lack of awareness: even in cities where local points systems are technically running, they’re very much still in beta, and most people remain unaware of, and unaffected by, their existence.

-But still, it’s misleading to say that the system has no teeth.
+But still, it’s misleading to say that though the system has no teeth now, it never will.
 A more accurate take, in our view, is that it’s still early days.
 There hasn’t been a concerted propaganda push to raise public awareness, and it’s much too soon to say what full-scale adoption will look like.

 As Marianne Von Blomberg puts it in her paper “Social Credit and China’s Rule of Law”:

 As one’s credit status is, according to the plan, to become a central criterion for decisions on recruitment, grants of financial support for a project, and others, such rules will inevitably gain substantial importance.

 The very notion of a social credit system is enough to give many western observers the heebie-jeebies.
 But, from within China, the concept of social credit is viewed in a generally positive light.